- Who we are

 - Advisory Council

 - Advisory Panel on Public Sector Information

 The Management Board advises the Chief Executive and Keeper on the plans and strategic direction of The National Archives, providing regular reviews of performance and key risks.
-It is made up of the Chief Executive and Keeper (who chairs), the six executive directors and up to four non-executive directors.
+It is made up of the Chief Executive and Keeper (who chairs), the five executive directors and up to four non-executive directors.
 The Board meets monthly and meeting summaries are available online.
 All non-executive directors also sit on The National Archives' Audit Committee and Remuneration Committee - our main governance oversight committees.

 Find details on the non-executive directors below.
 See the Executive team for information on The National Archives' chief executive and directors.

 Professor Lisa Jardine is Professor of Renaissance Studies and Director of the Centre for Interdisciplinary Research in the Humanities at University College London (UCL), a post-doctoral research centre for scholars in Arts and Humanities and Social and Historical Sciences.
 She also directs the Centre for Editing Lives and Letters, which was founded by Professor Jardine in 2002 and develops archive-based research projects for the period 1500-1800 online.
 She is Chair of the Human Fertilisation and Embryology Authority, a Fellow of the Royal Historical Society and an Honorary Fellow of both King's College, Cambridge and Jesus College, Cambridge.
 Lisa holds honorary doctorates from the University of St Andrews, Sheffield Hallam University, the Open University and the University of Aberdeen.
 She is also an Honorary Bencher of the Middle Temple and an Honorary Fellow of the British Science Association.